micene09/scarlett/docs/index.md

   - icon: a
     title: Typescript powered
     details: Success and Error response objects with intellisense covered
   - icon: a
+    title: Tiny
+    details: Zero dependencies to ensure the smallest bundle
+  - icon: a
     title: Rest Utilities
     details: Supported timeout, in-memory cache, throw errors on failures and more!